The Crossroads

 Kaelen tilted his head, storm-gray eyes scanning the treeline.
 His hand drifted to the hilt of the dagger at his hip.
 “We’re not alone.”

 “Something watches,” Aelinthir agreed, placing a hand upon the crystal orb affixed to her belt.
-It pulsed with a faint blue light at her touch, responding to her magic.
+It pulsed with a faint blue light at her touch, a focus for magic that flowed from the world’s still-open wounds.
 “Not with malice, but… curiosity.
-Caution.”
+Caution.
+Like the wilderness itself holds its breath.”

 A rustle in the brush to their left preceded the sudden appearance of a shape—small, swift, and low to the ground.
-In a blur of motion, a cloaked figure leapt from the foliage, landed on the signpost with feline grace, and crouched, twin blades in her hands and eyes gleaming amber in the morning light.
+In a blur of motion, a cloaked figure leapt from the foliage, landed on the signpost with feline grace, and crouched, twin blades glinting in her hands and eyes gleaming amber in the morning light.
+It was a Catfolk, one of the Beastfolk born of the wilds’ chaotic transformation.

 Thimara Quickpaws blinked slowly, tail flicking behind her.
 Her fur was the color of burnished copper, though patches of it had been dyed with intricate patterns in indigo and gold.
 Small gold rings adorned her pointed ears, and a necklace of tiny bones and feathers hung around her neck.
 “You’re late,” she said, her voice a purr that barely disguised the steel beneath.